cgkrishnanunni/cgkrishnanunni.github.io/_pages/repositories.md

 It has always fascinated me to see what mathematics can do especially in bringing together different disciplines to solve complex problems in real life.
 To that end, my research is interdisciplinary and the projects fall under four broad categories.

-## Projeccts undertaken in inverse problems.
+## Projects undertaken in inverse problems.

-## Projeccts undertaken in mathematical modelling.
+## Projects undertaken in mathematical modelling.

-## Projeccts undertaken in numerical analysis.
+## Projects undertaken in numerical analysis.

-## Projeccts undertaken in machine learning.
+## Projects undertaken in machine learning.

 # Here are some recent papers I have been reading!